 Focus on the business side of BI

-From this ‘frustration’ also the company Passionned started.
-With Passionned they mainly focus on the ‘business side’ of Business Intelligence and how to organize an intelligent organization.
-Obviously, technique is also an important part of BI, but the focus on the organization itself, is what distinguishes Passionned Group from the other companies according to Mr. van Beek.
+From this frustration, Passionned Group arose.
+Passionned mainly focuses on the ‘business side’ of Business Intelligence and how to organize an intelligent organization.
+Obviously, technology is also an important part of BI, but the focus on the organization itself is what distinguishes Passionned Group from the other companies, according to Van Beek.

 70% of the companies fail

 Success ratios of BI fluctuate between 20 and 30 percent.
-Obviously, one can ask oneself, what do you determine as successful?
-According to Passionned, being successful with BI, means: ‘does it deliver considerably more money, and/or does the customer satisfaction rate increase tremendously’.
-The company also did their own research about the success rate, and they got a similar outcome; 70% of the companies that implement BI to change their organization, fails.
+Obviously, you could ask yourself “what is considered successful?”
+According to Passionned, being successful with BI means significantly increasing profitability and/or increasing customer satisfaction.
+The company also did their own research about the success rate, and they got a similar outcome; 70% of the companies that implement BI to change their organization fail.

 Who reports to whom?

-The other frustration why he started Passionned is that many organizations are still very hierarchically arranged; “who reports to whom?”
-Customers don’t have anything to do with this, and just want to be helped, preferably with quality against the best price.
-And the observation and experience of Mr. van Beek was that the man is overshadowed in the dominance of the organization.
-This results in talents and capacities of the individual are being wasted by bureaucracy.
+Another one of Van Beek’s frustrations is that many organizations are still very hierarchically arranged; “who reports to whom?”
+Customers don’t have anything to do with this and just want to be helped, preferably with high quality and low prices.
+In Van Beek’s experience, the person is overshadowed by the organization.
+The talents and capacities of the individual are being wasted by bureaucracy.

 Adapt to these changes

-“The environment and technologies change very quickly, and if an organization is not designed to adapt to these changes, then there is a significant risk of the organization not existing anymore tomorrow.
-I personally believe that data and its analysis, combined with the right skills, make the difference.” (van Beek, D. 2015)
+“The environment and technologies change very quickly, and if an organization is not designed to adapt to these changes, then the organization is at risk of becoming obsolete and disappearing.
+I personally believe that data and its analysis, combined with the right skills, make the difference.”

 An intelligent organization

-To be considered an intelligent organization, different aspects are involved.
+Being an intelligent organization involves many different aspects.
 One of them is Business Intelligence.
-But it’s equally important to be able to improve continuously and valuing feedback as one of the most important aspects of the business, are indispensable.
+But it’s equally important to be able to improve continuously, and feedback should be valued as one of the most important aspects of the business.

 Growing need for BI in healthcare

-The Passionned Group does not have a clear target group defined; their clients exist out of hospitals, municipalities, housing associations, but also banks and retailers.
+The Passionned Group has a broad clientele, ranging from hospitals, municipalities, and housing associations, to banks and retailers.
 They’ve discovered that there’s a growing need for BI within healthcare and other social branches.
 However, these organizations are still very traditional, and don’t see IT & data as a main priority.
-Therefore it is the challenge to find out how to break through these cultural barriers, and show them how it can contribute to their patients or clients.
-Therefore a lot of time is needed for awareness.
+The challenge is finding out how to break through these cultural barriers and show them how BI can contribute to their patients or clients.
+It takes a lot of time to create awareness.